jacobhylen/ArduinoCloud-OpenAI-public/README.md

 ```
 npm install openai
 ```
+## API keys

+In your OpenAI account, create a new API key, and add some credits to your account.
+(Calling the API is not expensive)

+You will need to set up a manual device in the Arduino Cloud, and get the secret key and the device ID, and place them in the `.env` file

 You are also required to configure a Thing in the Arduino cloud, that has a String variable named `prompt`, and booleans named `livingroom`, `kitchen`, `bathroom`, and `desklight`.